Skip to content

 Tang Buckle

-The traditional pin buckle which looks like a belt for trouser clothing design, often found on leather straps of high-end watches like Patek Philippe and Vacheron Constantin, Cartier Tank, mainly on dress watches.
+The traditional pin buckle which looks like a belt for trouser clothing design, often found on leather straps of high-end watches like Patek Philippe and Vacheron Constantin.

 Hidden Deployant Clasp